 Cute woodland critters and deadly warfare, that’s quintessential Root.
 Since Leder Games’ release of Root in 2018, the base game and various expansions have quickly soared through the board game ranks.
-Root: The Underworld Expansion is no exception to this.
+Root: The Underworld Expansion

 .
 The Great Underground Duchy and the Corvid Conspiracy were the highlight of the expansion for myself and many other players.
 Other great additions within this expansion include two new maps, new cards, and new vagabond characters.
 All these extra elements add up to create a fresh experience of the game, even when playing with old factions.
 In this first impression: quarantine edition, I have only been able to play with the Great Underground Duchy.
 To play with the Corvid Conspiracy, a group of at least 3 players is recommended for a fair game.
 This first impression is limited to the play experience of myself and my partner.
 When normality returns, I will finally be able to reunite with board game friends and join the Corvid Conspiracy cause!

 On opening the box, I was immediately drawn in by incredible artwork and high-quality components.
 Clearly, there is so much detail and love throughout the entire design of the game.
 The maps, player boards, and cards each have unique and charming artwork.
 Praise must be given to artist Kyle Ferrin for illustrating this fantastic world!
 By now, superb craftsmanship and great artwork are recognisable and to be expected from the Root series.
 The quality of the meeples and various boards is outstanding: sturdy enough that you can be sure this game will stay in good shape after many plays and board game get-togethers.

 If you are familiar with playing the base game of Root then you will be able to start playing Root: The Underworld Expansion immediately.
 The base rules are the same, with only a few new additional rules depending on which new map you play.
 On a similar note, if you enjoy the base game of Root, then you will almost certainly appreciate this expansion.
 There are no major changes in the core mechanics of the game.
 Rather, The Underworld Expansion adds variation and expands on the world of Root.

 I particularly enjoyed playing with the new maps.
 The lake map is very different from previous maps, with a large lake in the centre.
 This makes mobility an extra challenge.
 Taking command of the ferry gives you free rein over the lake!
 This added an extra, fun dimension to the game.
 Flipping the board over, you will find the mountain map.
 The pathways of the mountain map are blocked.
 If you wish to pass through the mountains, then you must spend a card to clear the way.
 The player who has control over the middle mountain pass gains a victory point per round.
 Again, this map adds extras here and there which jazz up the game experience.

 Playing The Grand Duchy

 My only difficulty with the Grand Duchy is that, without any swaying ministers, their actions are limited to two per round.
 This really isn’t enough when you have markets to make and enemies to slay.
 So, swaying ministers that grant extra actions is advisable from the start!
 After playing a few games with the Grand Duchy, overall, I found them to be very versatile.
 They can be aggressive, with hordes of mole warriors spread out across the board, or they can be played peacefully, crafting in a few places and swaying lots of ministers in a secluded area.

 Final Thoughts on Root: The Underworld Expansion

 My problem with the Underworld Expansion is that neither of the new factions is balanced to work in a 2-player game.
 I was super excited to play the Corvid Conspiracy.
 Sadly, I will not be able to get a group of friends together to enjoy the full game experience any time soon.
 Those sneaky looking corvids are calling to me.
 More often than not, Root is best enjoyed with at least 3-4 players.
 It may be advisable for boardgamers to hold off playing this expansion until reunited with boardgame friends and family.
 Right now, it would be particularly useful to own the Clockwork Expansion

 , which adds multiple bot players.
 Playing Root: The Underworld in a 2-player game is still fun.
 I enjoy playing this game with my partner often.
 Despite not being able to play one of the new factions, I still really enjoyed using new maps and cards.
 If you desire a fresh experience of the core elements of Root, I would highly recommend picking up Root: The Underworld Expansion.